Kathryn Janeway: Non-canon

 Admiral Janeway also appeared in the Borg Invasion 4-D ride at the Star Trek: The Experience venue in Las Vegas, which closed in 2008.
 In the ride, Janeway leads Voyager to the rescue of ride participants who are ostensibly trapped first on a space station and later on a shuttlecraft that come under attack by a Borg Cube commanded by the Borg Queen.
 At the ride's end, Janeway tells the participants, "Congratulations.
 You've defeated the Borg with one thing the Queen can never assimilate: the human spirit.
 As long as we have that, resistance will never be futile."

 Janeway continued as a major character in the Star Trek novels that depict the events in the lives of the Voyager characters after the end of that series.
 In Peter David's 2007 Star Trek: The Next Generation novel, Before Dishonor, which is set after the events of Star Trek: Nemesis, Janeway is assimilated by a rogue faction of the Borg, and becomes their new Borg Queen.
 Seven of Nine, with the aid of Ambassador Spock and the Enterprise-E crew, manages to communicate with Janeway's consciousness, buried deep within the Queen's mind.
 During a brief moment of contact, Janeway helps them destroy the Borg cube, with all hands on board.
 Although Seven manages to escape, Janeway is killed.
 Her memorial service sees a vast turnout, and a tall gleaming pillar with a light burning atop it is constructed in tribute to her.
 The Q female appears to Janeway's spirit, and tells her that Q and the Q Continuum had taken an interest in her.
-Telling her that she has a destiny, Lady Q takes Janeway by the hand, and disappears with her into realms unknown.
-Writer Peter David explained the book was conceived by Pocket Books editorial as one in which Janeway would die, and that he was brought in to write it in order to give her a reportedly heroic send-off.
+Telling her that she has a destiny, Lady Q takes Janeway by the hand and disappears with her into realms unknown.
+Writer Peter David explained the book was conceived by Pocket Books editorial as one in which Janeway would die, and that he was brought in to write it to give her a reportedly heroic send-off.

 In the 2012 Star Trek: Voyager novel The Eternal Tide by Kirsten Beyer, Janeway returns to human life with the help of young Q, who needs her assistance, and by the book's end resumes her admiralship in Starfleet.
-In the 2014 Star Trek: Voyager novel Protectors by Kirsten Beyer, Janeway goes back to Earth per orders of Starfleet Command; by the end of the book she returns to the Delta Quadrant, taking charge of the starships stationed there.
+In the 2014 Star Trek: Voyager novel Protectors by Kirsten Beyer, Janeway goes back to Earth per orders of Starfleet Command; by the end of the book, she returns to the Delta Quadrant, taking charge of the starships stationed there.
 She continues this mission in Beyer's second 2014 Star Trek: Voyager novel, Acts of Contrition.

-In Cryptic Studios' online role-playing game, Star Trek Online, Janeway was physically added to game in January 2022 along with voiceover work by Kate Mulgrew as part of the game's twelfth anniversary.
+In Cryptic Studios' online role-playing game, Star Trek Online, Janeway was physically added to game in January 2022, along with voiceover work by Kate Mulgrew as part of the game's 12th anniversary.
 Prior to her addition, Janeway was only occasionally mentioned in the game.
 She was also retroactively added to the game's 2014 Delta Rising expansion.